quicwg/base-drafts/draft-ietf-quic-transport.md

 When a server's successful handshake completion packet is received by the client, it MUST switch to using the server-selected Connection ID for all subsequent packets.

-The Connection ID in all packets following a successful handshake---all 1-RTT encrypted packets---is the server-selected value.
+The Connection ID in all packets following a successful handshake - all 1-RTT encrypted packets - is the server-selected value.

 ## Packet Numbers {#packet-numbers}